smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 Defining shapes
 ===============

-Shapes are defined using a :token:`shape_statement`.
+Shapes are defined using a :token:`smithy:shape_statement`.

 .. _idl-simple: